-Business & Personal Lav V 119
+Business & Personal Law 117

 Credit: 0.5

 Grade Level: 10-12

-Prerequisite: Introduction to Business

-Offered in the 2019-20 school year
+Prerequisite:Introduction to BusinessOffered every other school year

 This course is designed to provide students with an understanding of our legal system from a civil, criminal, and a corporate standpoint.
 Students will also be introduced to the career opportunities available in the legal profession.
 Students will learn about the procedures and laws associated with civil, criminal, and corporate court systems.
 Topics will include: employee rights, consumer rights, contracts, lawsuits, juvenile vs. adult status in the legal system, sentencing options, and jury selection.